 ‘Every child is an artist”

 Outcomes for students in Art are consistently outstanding at all key stages.
-The Hayfield Art department offers a diverse curriculum that develops pupils into artists; it is a popular, highly engaging subject that not only connects with pupils on a deep conceptual level but also explores and challenges their views on culture in the wider world.
+The Hayfield School Art department offers a diverse curriculum that develops pupils into artists; it is a popular, highly engaging subject that not only connects with pupils on a deep conceptual level but also explores and challenges their views on culture in the wider world.
 The curriculum is delivered by passionate, dedicated teachers who celebrate creative expression.

 All pupils learn to deconstruct and analyse other artists, artisans, cultures and historical periods, allowing them to apply this knowledge to their own work and make connections between contexts and styles to become both critics and practitioners.
 Pupils work on both collaborative and individual projects in a variety of traditional media and new technologies.
 Particular emphasis is placed on reflection and peer/self evaluation time to help pupils improve outcomes.
 We encourage pupils to develop their skills through the effective setting of home learning.